 Particulars F.Y.
 2024-25 F.Y.
-2023-24 Re-used Recycled Safely Disposed Re-used Recycled Safely Disposed Plastics (including packaging) Not a Not and included a second of the second of t E-waste 1100 8 Not applicable as our company is in to the business of Housing Finance.
+2023-24 Re-used Recycled Safely Disposed Re-used Recycled Safely Disposed Plastics (including packaging) Not a Not and include a superior in the think having a fill and a fill a E-waste 1400 8 Not applicable as our company is in to the business of Housing Finance.
 Hazardous waste Other waste